dettonville/dettonville.org/content/news/2013-11-28-mapstruct-1_0_0_Alpha2-has-landed.md

     - /news/2013/11/28/dettonville-1_0_0_Alpha2-has-landed.html
 ---

-It is my great pleasure to announce the release of MapStruct 1.0.0.Alpha2.
+It is my great pleasure to announce the release of Dettonville 1.0.0.Alpha2.

 This took us a bit longer than expected, but the new release offers quite a few exciting new features we hope you'll enjoy.
 The JARs have already been synched to Maven Central.
 The coordinates are: